oit-ipbl/portal/README.md

 ### Pre-Learning
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the Robots and Image Processing  until 7/31.
+All students are required to complete exercises  for understanding robots and image processing  until 7/31.
 - [Robots]（See, after 7/7）
 - [Image Processing]（See, after 7/7）